steve-zeyu-zhang/SegReg/README.md

 - [SepNet: Automatic segmentation of organs-at-risk from head-and-neck CT using separable convolutional neural network with hard-region-weighted loss](https://github.com/HiLab-git/SepNet)
 - [MAML: Modality-aware Mutual Learning for Multi-modal Medical Image Segmentation](https://github.com/YaoZhang93/MAML)

+We would also like to express our sincere gratitude to [Dr. Yang Zhao](https://yangyangkiki.github.io/) for her genuine support of this work.